overture-stack/website/markdown/documentation/guides/download/clientdownload.md

 docker compose up -d
 ```

-<Warning>**Ensure enough resources get allocated to Docker** We recommend a minimuim CPU limit of `8`, memory limit of `8 GB`, swap of `2 GB`, and virtual disk limit of `64 GB`.
+<Warning>**Ensure enough resources get allocated to Docker** We recommend a minimum CPU limit of `8`, memory limit of `8 GB`, swap of `2 GB`, and virtual disk limit of `64 GB`.
 You can access these settings by selecting the **cog wheel** found on the top right of the Docker desktop app and selecting **resources** from the left panel.</Warning>

 # Data Download with the Score Client

 ## Step 1: Generate a Manifest

-1. **Build your Query:** From the portal exploration page (`localhost:3000/explorer`) build our your query using the search facets panel and data table.
+1. **Build your Query:** From the portal exploration page (`localhost:3000/explorer`), build your query using the search facets panel and data table.

 ![Build Query](./assets/buildQueries.png 'Build Query')

-2. **Download your manifest:** With your data of intrest selected click the download dropdown and select file manifest
+2. **Download your manifest:** With your data of interest selected, click the download dropdown and select file manifest

 <Note title="Why a Manifest?">The file manifest provides a detailed list of fields relevant to your query in a TSV (Tab-Separated Values) format.
-This file is essential for Score to efficiently locate and download your data.
+This file is essential for Score to locate and download your data efficiently.
 We utilize manifests in conjunction with specialized file transfer services because large genomic datasets require reliable multi-part download sessions, which are not suitable for browser-based transfers.</Note>

 ## Step 2: Retrieve your API Key